Chasing “financial independence retire early” (FIRE): is it possible?

 The first of these is that your portfolio needs to grow.
 The “4% rule” rests on an assumption that an invested portfolio will grow an average 7% per year.

 One of Schroders’ inescapable investment truths about the decade ahead is that returns are going to be lower over the next 10 years than they were over the last 10 years across both stock markets and government bonds.
-The effect is predicted to be especially pronounced with bond returns.
+The effect is predicted to be especially pronounced with bond returns, as shown in this chart.

 A third problem is time period.
-The original 4% rule formula assumed 7% average annual growth and 4% annual deductions – and worked out that this would reliably last for 30 years.
+The original 4% rule formula assumed 7% average annual growth and 4% annual deductions – and worked out that this would reliably last for 30 years, taking into account a typical range of potential market swings experienced through history.
 But what if your “retirement” was longer?
-In a FIRE scenario it could easily be.
+With increasing longevity and younger retirement ages, this could easily occur.

-Working with real numbers: a Hong Kong example1 goes all out for FIRE
+Working with real numbers: a UK saver goes all out for FIRE

-The following average wages and expenditures are drawn from the Hong Kong government’s Census and Statistics Department.
+The following average wages and expenditures are drawn from the Office of National Statistics, the UK’s official data gatherer.
 Let’s call our case study Janet, and say she’s 28 years old.

-Based on today’s numbers, Janet will need to save a pot worth HK$2.8m in order for a 4% annual withdrawal to equal her spending today of HK$9,253 per month (or HK$111,036 annually).
+Based on today’s numbers, Janet will need to save a pot worth £639,875 in order for a 4% annual withdrawal to equal her spending today of £25,595 a year.

-Exactly how long her pot will last is then down to the future performance of markets.
+Exactly how long her pot will last is down to the future performance of markets.
 According to the 4% rule – which is based on historic market returns, and is therefore not a guarantee – she can hope for 30 years’ income.
 That would take her to age 73.
-Her invested pot may run out before that date, or it may support income payments for longer.
+Her invested pot may run out before that date if, for example, very severe market collapses wipe out its value.
+Conversely it may support income payments for far longer.

 FIRE: theory and reality

-The calculation shows how investment formulas are great in theory – but real life works out differently.
+The calculation shows how investment formulas are great in theory – but we know real life works out differently.

 Things start to fall apart when you’re faced with unexpected expenses, for example.
 What happens if you’re suddenly responsible for another dependent – a child, or parent?
 Or if you lose your job or become incapacitated?